-Our sample contains thirteen BCDs for which we obtained both Kast and LRIS spectra.
+Our sample contains 13 BCDs for which we obtained both Kast and LRIS spectra.
 Using these systems, we consider the reliability of the R and S calibration methods in providing a reasonable estimate of the metallicity of the system measured via the direct method.
-In the upper panel of Figure 4, we show the direct metallicity measurements versus R and S calibration estimates of the metallicity for the thirteen systems, along with the idealized one-to-one scenario where the calibration method exactly predicts the direct metallicity.
-We calculate the $12 + \log(O/H){direct} - 12 + \log(O/H){R\&S}$ of these thirteen BCDs, shown in the lower panel.
-The mean and standard deviation of the difference between the two metallicities is $0.010 \pm 0.284$ dex.
+In the upper panel of Figure 4, we show the direct metallicity measurements versus R and S calibration estimates of the metallicity for the 13 systems, along with the idealized one-to-one scenario where the calibration method exactly predicts the direct metallicity.
+We calculate the $12 + \log(O/H){direct} - 12 + \log(O/H){R\&S}$ of these 13 BCDs, shown in the lower panel.
+The mean and standard deviation of the difference between the two metallicities is 0.010 ± 0.284 dex.

 The R and S calibration methods presented by Pilyugin & Grebel (2016) were derived using a compilation of 313 H II regions with direct metallicity measurements.
-Their sample has a mean oxygen abundance of $12 + \log(O/H) \sim 8.0$ and only a small fraction of their sample occupied the low metallicity regime at $12 + \log(O/H) \le 7.65$ , which may cause the resulting relations to be less well-calibrated at the low metallicity regime.
-In our sample of thirteen BCDs, the two systems that occupy the lowest metallicity regime at $12 + \log(O/H){direct} \lesssim 7.20$ had metallicities significantly underestimated using the R and S calibration, $12 + \log(O/H){R\&S} \sim 6.60$ .
-While it is possible that some of the systems in our sample with $12 + \log(O/H){R\&S} \le 7.0$ have underestimated metallicities, there is a monotonic trend in that the systems predicted to be of the lowest metallicities using the R and S calibrations remain as the lowest metallicity systems of our sample.
-This bolsters our confidence
+Their sample has a mean oxygen abundance of $12 + \log(O/H) \sim 8.0$, and only a small fraction of their sample occupied the low-metallicity regime at $12 + \log(O/H) \leq 7.65$, which may cause the resulting relations to be less well calibrated at the low-metallicity regime.
+In our sample of 13 BCDs, the two systems that occupy the lowest-metallicity regime at $12 + \log(O/H) \leq 7.20$ had metallicities significantly underestimated using the R and S calibration, $12 + \log(O/H){R\&S} \sim 6.60$.
+While it is possible that some of the systems in our sample with $12 + \log(O/H){R\&S} \leq 7.0$ have underestimated metallicities, there is a monotonic trend in that the systems predicted to be of the lowest metallicities using the R and S calibrations remain as the lowest-metallicity systems of our sample.
+This bolsters our confidence in being able to identify the lowest-metallicity systems from the strong line R and S calibration methods for follow-up observations and direct metallicity measurements.